-While the planet provides us with fossil fuels, it also provides us with other forms of energy that we can harness.
-This can include the likes of wind, solar, and, of course, tidal energy.
+While the planet provides us with fossil fuels, it also provides us with other forms of renewable energy that we can harness.
+This can include the likes of wind and solar power and, of course, tidal energy.
 The environmental effects of traditional energy are devastating.
-As a result, we need long-term solutions that we can rely on, and tidal looks set to play a larger role in producing our future energy needs5.
+As a result, we need long-term solutions that we can rely on, and tidal looks set to play a more significant role in producing our future energy needs5.

-While many of us might be aware of tides, how many of us understand how they are created?
-In its simplest form, tides are the rise and fall of sea levels, caused by the gravitational pull between the Earth and the Moon.
+While many of us might be aware of tides, how many understand how they are created?
+Tides are the rise and fall of sea levels in their simplest form, caused by the gravitational pull between the earth and the moon.

-The size of the tides is determined by the new moon and the full moon and accordingly alter through the course of a month.
-When the earth, the sun, and the moon align, the gravitational pull will be at its strongest which results in the largest tidal movements in any month3.
+The size of the tides is determined by the new Moon and the full Moon and accordingly alters through the course of a month.
+When the earth, the sun, and the moon align, the gravitational pull will be at its strongest, which results in the largest tidal movements in any month3.
 During the day, we will see two high tides and two low tides.

-The biggest tidal range is seen in the Bay of Fundy, Canada where the tidal range is 16.3 meters.
-The Bristol Channel in the UK has the second-highest tidal range in the world of 15 meters.
+The biggest tidal range is in the Bay of Fundy, Canada, where the tidal range is 16.3 meters.
+The Bristol Channel in the UK has the second-highest tidal range globally at 15 meters.

 Tides are a phenomenon that is guaranteed every day.
-It is possible to predict the tides many years in advance and so, we can predictably forecast the potential for tidal energy creation.
+It is possible to predict the tides many years in advance, so we can predictably forecast the potential for tidal energy creation.

+The ocean covers much of the earth, and it moves around the world via tidal patterns.
 This moving of the tides and the waves that accompany them all generate energy.
-The ocean covers much of the earth and it moves around the world via tidal patterns.
-As the currents flow, we can take this energy and turn it into energy that we can use.
+As the currents flow, they produce kinetic energy and turn it into energy that we can use.

-However, tidal energy is still relatively new, and turning tides into energy is still in development.
-Meanwhile, early tidal energy deployments show the way towards leveraging tidal energy as a replacement for fossil fuels1.
-With the focus on renewable energy becoming more apparent8, clean energy is something we have to make use of.
+However, renewable tidal energy is still relatively new, and turning tides into energy is still in development.
+Meanwhile, early tidal energy deployments show how to leverage tidal energy as a replacement for fossil fuels1.
+With the focus on renewable energy becoming more apparent7, clean energy is something we have to make use of.

-However, as with many things, Tidal energy has its advantages and disadvantages
+However, as with many things, Tidal energy has advantages and disadvantages.

 The tides will always flow and move, which means that it is a source of energy that we can use time and time again.
-Whether we are using stream generators, tidal barrages, or even dynamic tidal power, we can, potentially, endlessly use this source of renewable energy to generate the energy that we need.
+Whether we are using stream generators, tidal barrages, or even dynamic tidal power, we can endlessly use this renewable energy source to generate the energy we need.

-Because the tides rely on the gravitational forces from the sun and the moon, these forces are not going to disappear any time soon.
-Because they persist, it makes tidal energy a renewable source.
-Unlike fossil fuels, which are going to run out in the not-so-distant future.
+Because the tides rely on the gravitational forces from the sun and the moon, these forces will not disappear any time soon.
+Because they persist, it makes tidal energy a renewable source, unlike fossil fuels, which will run out in the not-so-distant future.

-Once the technology is in place, tidal energy is an environmentally friendly source of energy.
+Once the technology is in place, tidal energy is an environmentally friendly energy source.
 There is a reduction in greenhouse gases which makes it cleaner than other forms of energy.

 However, the overall effects of a tidal power system on the environment are still relatively unknown in the long term.

 The system works in a similar way to wind turbines.
 However, the size of the system and the installed capacity are very different.
-This is down to the fact that the tides are always there, unlike the wind, which can be sporadic.
-While the technology works differently too and so, tidal energy plants have the potential to generate large amounts of energy.
+This is because the tides are always there, unlike the wind, which can be sporadic.
+While the technology works differently, too, and so, one of the clear tidal energy pros is that tidal energy plants have the potential to generate electricity in significant amounts.

-As water has a higher density than air, it means that even when the tide is moving at a slower speed, it can still generate energy.
-So, this makes it highly effective when compared to the likes of wind energy.
-What’s more, on a day where there is no wind, there is a possibility that a wind turbine won’t generate any energy at all.
+As water has a higher density than air, even when the tide is moving at a slower speed, it can still generate energy.
+So, this makes it highly effective compared to the likes of wind energy.
+What's more, on a day where there is no wind, there is a possibility that a wind turbine won't generate any energy at all.

-In contrast to solar or wind farms, tidal power plants can last a lot longer.
+In contrast to solar or wind farms, a tidal power plant can last a lot longer.
 In fact, they can last around four times longer in comparison.
-If we consider tidal barrages, these are concrete structures that are spread across river estuaries.
-The structures are considered to have a lifespan of as much as 100 years.
+If we consider tidal barrages, these are concrete structures spread across river estuaries.
+These structures have a lifespan of as much as 100 years.
 A prime example of this is La Rance in France.
-It first went into operation in 1966 and still, to this day, it continues to create clean energy.
+It first went into operation in 1966, and still, to this day, it continues to create clean energy.

-This compares favorably to wind turbines and solar panels that have an average lifespan of around 20-25 years.
+This compares favorably to wind turbines and solar panels, which have an average lifespan of around 20-25 years.
 Along with this, the equipment can diminish and become obsolete based on efficiency.
 So, from a cost-effective perspective, tidal power is a better option in the long term.

-If we consider tidal barrages or even other systems, they can have a negative impact on marine life.
-Tidal barrages rely on the flow of water in and out of estuaries.
-However, once put in place, the barrages alter the flow of water.
-The water is forced through the turbines and that can disrupt the way in which marine life thrives4.
+A tidal barrage or other systems can harm marine and sea life.
+Tidal barrages rely on the flow of water in and out of estuaries to produce energy.
+However, once put in place, the barrages alter water flow.
+The water is forced through the tidal turbines, which can disrupt the way marine life thrives and navigates low and high tides4.

 The constant movement of water and the saltwater itself can corrode machinery.
 As a result, the machinery needs to be regularly maintained.
-What’s more, the systems can prove costly because they have to be designed using corrosion-resistant materials2.
-From the turbines to the cabling, it all has to be able to withstand the constant exposure to water.
+What's more, the systems can prove costly because they have to be designed using corrosion-resistant materials2.
+From the turbines to the cabling, tidal energy generation has to be able to withstand constant exposure to water.

 As tidal energy systems are costly and difficult to maintain, the aim is to make them as reliable and maintenance-free as possible.
-Despite this, maintenance remains a requirement and when anything is submerged underwater, it becomes more difficult to work on.
+Despite this, maintenance remains a requirement, and when anything is submerged underwater, it becomes more challenging to work on.

 The strongest currents are close to land.
-As a result, it means that tidal energy systems have to be located close to land.
+As a result, tidal energy systems have to be located close to land.

 As it stands, it's difficult and more costly to transport energy longer distances.
-This is due to the fact that many of the fastest tidal flows are in areas that are shipping lanes and in some cases, too far from the grid.
+This is because many fast tidal flows are in areas that are shipping lanes and, in some cases, too far from the grid.
 This is another factor that holds back this form of energy.
 However, there is hope that technology will evolve so that tidal energy systems can be located out at sea.

 Tidal energy is still relatively new.
-Despite systems being used in certain areas around the world, growth has not been on the same level as other sources of energy such as wind or solar.
+Despite the use of other renewable energy systems in certain areas worldwide, growth has not been on the same level as other sources of energy such as wind or solar.